Cacti/documentation/Debugging.md

 You should find exactly one update statement for each file.

-RRD files should be created by the poller.
+RRDfiles should be created by the poller.
 If it does not create them, it will not fill them either.
 If it does check your `Poller Cache` from Utilities and search for your target.
 Does the query show up here?

-## Check RRD file ownership
+## Check RRDfile ownership

-If RRD files were created e.g. with root ownership, a poller running as cactiuser will not be able to update those files
+If RRDfiles were created e.g. with root ownership, a poller running as cactiuser will not be able to update those files

 ```sh